function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 Actual push
 -----------

-Now we know app's position on the subscription.
+Now we know app's position in the subscription.
 Now Pusher does a read against Pyramid and push those events to the app:

 ```